 Available data sets on peat extraction vary between Northern Ireland and for Great Britain (England, Scotland and Wales).
-From 2002 onwards Google Earth imagery has been used to estimate the area of peat extraction and sites list in the Directory of Mines and Quarries.
-Until 2014, this inventory only covered Great Britain, but the 2014 Directory lists peat extraction sites in Northern Ireland for this first time.
-This has made it possible to use Google Earth to estimate the peat extraction site area in all UK administrations for the first time in the 1990-2014 inventory.
+From 2002 onwards Google Earth imagery has been used to estimate the area of peat extraction and sites list in the Directory of Mines and Quarries and the BritPits online database13.
 Prior to the 2002 no Google Earth images are available, and peat extraction site areas have been estimated from other sources.
 Table A 3.4.26 shows the sources of activity data used to estimate emissions from peat extraction.